 The Wildlife Conservation Society (WCS) has completed preparatory work that led to policy briefs on these two elements.
 The next stage is to establish the fund-management mechanism, so that when REDD+ funds become available in 2014 or 2015, appropriate structures already exist to disperse those funds in a transparent and effective manner.

 To implement this, it is proposed to hire a legal team to work with the FA to review the options for a fund-management system, consult with key stakeholders, and agree a framework.
 Following this, the FA would establish the agreed fund-management system.
 The project will document the results and lessons learned in policy briefs on the design and implementation of the fund-management mechanisms for submission to the REDD+ Taskforce Secretariat and the FA.
 This will be the first time such a management system has been established in Cambodia for REDD+ funds, and will serve as a pilot for the National REDD+ Programme.
 The work will be undertaken in close consultation with REDD+ Taskforce Secretariat and the consultant the UN-REDD National Programme is hiring to work on development of a national REDD+ fund.
-Dissemination of policy briefs will mainly be through the internet, production of printed hard copies and hosting of small group seminars with interested specialists.
+Dissemination of information briefs will mainly be through the internet, production of printed hard copies and hosting of small group seminars with interested specialists.

 Output 2: Development and implementation of pilot REDD+ strategies by the Forestry Administration

 Success of REDD at the site (and elsewhere in Cambodia) is entirely dependent on the successful implementation of strategies to reduce emissions from reducing deforestation and stabilising land-use in accordance with the Forestry and Land Laws.
 Development of REDD+ Strategies by the Forestry Administration is a deliverable under Output 2.1 of the UN-REDD National Programme, and pilot demonstration activities are covered under Output 3.2.
 Where deforestation is rapid, boundaries poorly demarcated, protection insufficient, and governance systems remain weak, this continues to present a major practical challenge.
 Under this project, the FA willfirst document the drivers of deforestation and forest degradation in Seima, and will then implement a variety of approaches to reduce these drivers, including better rapid-response to new cases of clearance, pre-emptive demarcation of vulnerable areas, testing new demarcation methods, use of new technologies to detect deforestation, applying available legal sanctions to the best effect, and enhancing the effectiveness of existing community-based strategies.
 The project will trial methodologies such as using Landsat 8 to monitor deforestation in near real-time, law enforcement monitoring using SMART (Spatial Monitoring and Reporting Tool, www.smartconservationsoftware.org), creation of physical barriers to protect forestland (such as ditches), and potentially the use of Unmanned Aerial Vehicles (UAVs) to monitor forestland encroachment.
 All of these methodologies could be implemented at the national scale.
 The results and lessons learned from the project will be shared with the REDD+ Taskforce Secretariat, and particularly FAO because they are leading on the MRV component.
-A policy brief will be written summarizing the identified drivers of deforestation and forest degradation, the response mechanisms trialed, and the effectiveness of the different mechanisms.
+An information brief will be written summarizing the identified drivers of deforestation and forest degradation, the response mechanisms trialed, and the effectiveness of the different mechanisms.

 Output 3: Development of system for monitoring biodiversity in the context of REDD+ implementation